kevinb9n/kevinb9n.github.io/docs/index.md

 ## Work

 I graduated in 1997, and after about 6 middlin' jobs I joined Google in 2004.
-In 2007 I founded the Java Core Libraries (now Java And Kotlin Ecosystem) team... and I'm still doing it today!
+In 2007 I founded the Java Core Libraries (now Java And Kotlin Ecosystem) team and did that for almost 17 years. (!)
+I'm currently "between opportunities" but not looking yet.

 If you're very curious, you could learn a bit about what I do from the [start of this video](https://www.youtube.com/watch?v=sPW2Pz2dI9E) until you get bored.